PixarAnimationStudios/OpenUSD-proposals/proposals/text/README.md

 The underline, overline and strikethrough are specially handling.
 They are not included in the text draw item.
 For each line, we will generate a basisCurve draw item.

 There is also a specified text.glslfx for the text primitive.
 Both HdStSimpleText and HdStMarkupText will use this shader.
 The shader contains a full implementation of vertex shader, but in the fragment shader, it requires a function getOpacity.
 The getOpacity function should return the opacity of the pixel for a character glyph.
-This function must be implemented in a surface shader.
-As a result, both the SimpleText and MarkupText primitive must bind to a material, and the material should contain the surface shader that implement the getOpacity function.
-In common case, the surface shader should be provided by a UsdImagingTextRenderer.
+In current implementation, we hope that the getOpacity function is implemented in the material shader together with the surface shader.
+As a result, both the SimpleText and MarkupText primitive must bind to a material, and the material should contain an implementation of the getOpacity function.
+In common case, the material shader should be provided by a UsdImagingTextRenderer.
 See "UsdImagingTextRenderer" part below.

 # The utilities
 In our implementation, three utilities are added to help display the text.
 They are added as plugins.